idamariasofie/rock-paper-scissors/README.md

 ## Bugs and challenges

 After getting the winning symbol (rock, paper or scissors) to appear on the screen after each draw, the user messages connected to these were not working.
 Instead the only message displayed was "You win", even though it eas the computer winning or a draw.
-I managed to find the problem in the ShowWinningRoundImage function and
+I managed to find the problem in the ShowWinningRoundImage function and moved the messages back to the calculateWinner function to make it work again.

 <img src="assets/images/fixed-bug.png" alt="bug">